Topic 4: How you can rent a car when you are under 21 y.o. in Canada

 3. Age

 Anyone above 21 years old can rent a car in Canada.
-Anyone less than 25 is subject to an additional fee when renting a car.
-The most common reason why agencies are hesitant when renting out cars to people less than 21 is due to less experience on the road.
+Anyone under 25 is subject to an additional fee when renting a car.
+The most common reason why agencies are hesitant when renting out cars to people under 21 is due to less experience on the road.

 Young drivers, even if they are pros are still treated the same.
 While some companies hesitate to rent you their cars, the same can’t be said for all.
 You will find companies willing to rent their vehicles even if you are 21.